vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ---
 Azure Event Hubs is a high-throughput, real-time data ingestion service.
 You can think of it as a large, scalable entry-point for streamed data (e.g. telemetry, logs, sensor data, clickstreams, IoT signals).

-In a factory environment, you'll often see Azure Event Hubs being used to ingest telemetry and sensor data from machines.
-To learn the basics of Event Hubs and understand how data moves from the source to the destination, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
+In factory environments, Azure Event Hubs are often used to ingest telemetry and sensor data from machines.
+To learn the basics of Event Hubs and understand how data moves from publishers to consumers, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

 ## Event Hubs and Peakboard
 There are two different ways to integrate Azure Event Hubs into Peakboard: